jimpriest/JenkinsGitlabPropertiesGenerator/README.md

 Code to generate a property list of projects/branches for Jenkins from Gitlab.

 ### Purpose
 This code will generate a .properties file which can be read by the Extended Choice Parameter Script plugin in Jenkins.
-I use this to allow our QA person to easily deploy git features branches to our QA server.
+I use this to allow our QA person to easily deploy Git features branches to our QA server.

 ### Requirements
 * [Gitlab](https://about.gitlab.com/features/#community) VCS server